mballance/mballance.github.io/projects.md

 <img src="images/SVEditor.gif"/>

-In 2008 when I started learning SystemVerilog in 2008, I had spent several years writing software using [Eclipse](https://eclipse.org).
+In 2008, when I started learning SystemVerilog, I had spent several years writing software using the [Eclipse](https://eclipse.org) integrated development environment.
-My experience was that the language-support features Eclipse provided for Java and C/C++ made me significantly more productive, and I found myself missing that when writing SystemVerilog.
+My experience was that the language-support features Eclipse provided for Java and C/C++ made me significantly more productive vs using a plain-text editor like Emacs or Vi, and I found myself missing that when writing SystemVerilog.

 SVEditor indexes a user-specified list of Verilog and SystemVerilog